Mi5sssss/ECSE_6320_Advanced_Computer_System/project4/readme.md

 The SIMD-based search consistently outperforms the regular search, demonstrating the effectiveness of SIMD instructions in speeding up search operations.

-The prefix search time is generally higher than the single data item search times, as expected.
+The prefix search time is generally higher than the single data item search times.